How Much Does Ceiling Repair Cost?

 - If the cracks are extensive, a specialist may be required to restore the ceiling

-Replacing a Ceiling Cost
+Ceiling Replacement Cost

 The cost of completely replacing a ceiling can range from £400 to £600 for a small room to £750 to £1000 for a large room.
 This will save you roughly £250 if you are experienced in DIY and confident in your abilities to do everything except plastering.